alexander-kozhukhovsky/php-learning/README.md

 When a **generator function** is called, it returns an object that can be iterated over.
 When you iterate over that object (for instance, via a foreach loop), PHP will call the generator function each time it needs a value, then saves the state of the generator when the generator yields a value so that it can be resumed when the next value is required.

+Except that instead of *returning once*, a *generator can yield as many times as it needs* to in order to provide the values to be iterated over.

 ### Yield keyword

 The heart of a generator function is the **yield** keyword.
 In its simplest form, a yield statement looks much like a return, except rather than stopping the execution of the loop, *only pauses it for some operation to occur*.